Kodiologist/SchizoidPy/README.rst

 SchizoidPy is a convenience library for using `PsychoPy`_ to do psychology experiments that aren't psychophysics experiments.
 It's like a GUI library for psychology.
 You create a ``schizoidpy.Task`` object and then call methods on it to solicit ratings on Likert-type scales, numbers typed into a textbox, and the like.
-Then you say ``task.write_data('data.json')`` or so to emit the current subject's responses and timing data as JSON.
+Then you say ``task.done('data.json')`` to emit the current subject's responses and timing data as JSON.

 You should take the absence of documentation as a hint that I'm not making any guarantees about stability.
 I wrote this thing for my own use.
 But see `Survivor`_ for an example task.